 Lex is one of the wealthiest people in all of DC and uses it for the betterment of only himself.
 He, without fear of sounding cliche, wants to rule the world.
 That is, he’ll stop at nothing to get what he wants.
 He’s selfish, greedy, manipulative, and vile.
 Even saying all of that, it’s not wrong that he’s skeptical of an alien coming to his planet

 Instead of a political rally or a peaceful protest, Ozymandias faked an alien invasion.
-His hope was that the impending invasion would force the people of Earth to unite.
+He hoped that the impending invasion would force the people of Earth to unite.
 I’m not condoning or implying that his actions were justified.
 I am, however, saying that they were very effective.

 5. Ra’s al Ghul

-In the most simple of explanations, Ra’s al Ghul only wants what’s best for the world around him.
+In simple explanations, Ra’s al Ghul only wants what’s best for the world around him.
 Living for as many years as he has, Ra’s has grown tired of the destruction caused by humans.
-He lived through the Industrial Age… the age where humans began taking in excess from the environment.
+He lived through the Industrial Age… the age when humans began taking in excess from the environment.
 He watched as trees were cut down, buildings erected, and clouds of smoke littered the airways.
 Due to this, he began despising humans.
-He wanted to live in a world of natural beauty and not one that the humans were creating.
+He wanted to live in a world of natural beauty and not one that humans were creating.

 Unfortunately, he has taken to extreme measures to see this happen.
 Ra’s has killed, tortured, maimed, and brutalized his way to make his dream a reality.
 This, of course, is never the proper way to get any point across.
 As a consequence, Ra’s is a supervillain.
 And as a supervillain, it’s easy to put him on this list of supervillains who might be right list.